rodrihgh/uad-lamp/README.md

 # What is this?

-Fork from the project [onsager_deep_learning](https://github.com/mborgerding/onsager_deep_learning), which contains scripts to reproduce experiments from the paper [AMP-Inspired Deep Networks for Sparse Linear Inverse Problems](http://ieeexplore.ieee.org/document/7934066/) by
+Implementation of the networks in the paper [AMP-Inspired Deep Networks for Sparse Linear Inverse Problems](http://ieeexplore.ieee.org/document/7934066/) by
 [Mark Borgerding](mailto://borgerding.7@osu.edu)